 Static ropes offer very little stretch vs dynamic ropes.
 This is the reason they are efficient for hauling up a load, ascending a rope or lowering an injured climber.
 Static rope should not be used for lead rock climbing or top-roping because it was not certified or designed for these purposes.

-How to Choose a Climbing Rope for You
+Type of Climbing Rope for You

 Most experienced climbers prefer a thinner rope to decrease pack weight and for easier clipping.
 The UIAA watches the industry to ensure the appropriate technical criteria is enforced.
 Your impact force, sheath slippage and elongation percentage should be in line with all of the requirements of the UIAA.
 Before you purchase any type of rope, make sure to check and compare the UIAA.